wolframkriesing/site-stitcher/content/blog-posts/2020/05/12-typescript-for-javascript/index.md

 Still nothing happens yet in regards to type checking, tsc is just not yet configured.
 Let's configure tsc, by adding a `tsconfig.json`.

+## Configure TypeScript
+Having installed tsc (the TypeScript executable) it needs to be configured.
+Let's see it step by step.

-## Add TypeScript Confguration File - tsconfig.json
+### Add TypeScript Confguration File - tsconfig.json
 TypeScript's configuration goes into a file `tsconfig.json` normally located in the root of the project ([commit](https://github.com/wolframkriesing/jskatas.org/commit/2a9bbcd7182295c7074bb1662e915a4af00df71b)).
 It is a JSON file, so I add the most minimal JSON in it `{}`.